deepppl/deepppl/docker/README.md

 This folder implements a docker image that runs DeepPPL with the require dependencies to enable GPU runs.
-The default command is a jupyter notebook for which an example is provided ot ilustrate how it works.
+The default command is a jupyter notebook for which an example is provided to ilustrate how it works.

 To build this image execute in your command line:
 ```